Huegoxaga/notes/algorithm/practice.md

               while root: # Put all left node in stack first stack.append(root)
                   root = root.left
-              node = stack.pop() # Check Most left child
+              node = stack.pop() # Check the last element in stack which is the left most child node in tree res.append(node.val) # Save value
-              res.append(node.val) # Save value
+              # Save left child's right node as root, so all of its left nodes can be pushed to end of stack in next while root loop
-              root = node.right # Save left child's right node root, so all of its left nodes can be pushed to end of stack in next whild root
+              root = node.right
               # Visit the parent of the left leave in next interation until stack is empty or no more right node
           return res
   ```